NCERT Solutions for Class 10 Civics Chapter 2 Federalism

 Question 4: What is the main difference between a federal form of government and a unitary one?
 Explain with an example.

-Answer 4: In a federal form of government, the central government shares its powers with the various constituent units of the country.
+Answer: In a federal system, there are two levels of government – a central or national government and regional or state governments.
+Each level of government has its own set of powers and responsibilities outlined in the constitution.
 For example, in India, power is divided between the government at the Centre and the various State governments.

 Question 5: State any two differences between the local government before and after the constitutional amendment in 1992.